 There may not be time to weigh a child in an emergency.
-Having a recent weight handy can help doctors calculate dosages of any medication that may be needed.
+Having a recent weight handy can help doctors calculate dosages of any medicine that may be needed.

 You might not be able to recall all this information in an emergency, so add it to your kids' medical records.

-If your child spends time in a childcare center or with a babysitter, you'll want to add other information to the medical record.
+If your kids spend time in a childcare center or with a babysitter, you'll want to add other information to the medical record.